FriendlyUser/David-Li-ecc-dssb-IS24-code-challenge/README.md

 This project is a demo simplified web application to track and manage web applications developed by the Province of British Columbia.
 It consists of a backend API and frontend UI.

+This README provides instructions on running the app locally and outlines the overall architecture.
+The backend API is documented with Swagger.

 ## Using Docker

 To run the application using docker-compose, you can run